tokonoma/2web2ui/docs/testing/README.md

  * [Jest](https://jestjs.io/) - This is the test runner (e.g. mocha) that includes an assertion library (e.g. chai), a stubbing/mocking library (e.g. sinon), and test coverage reports (e.g. istanbul).
  * [Enzyme](https://airbnb.io/enzyme/) - This is a utility used to mimic rendering, simulate events, and inspect our components.
- * [jest-enzyme](https://github.com/FormidableLabs/enzyme-matchers/tree/master/packages/jest-enzyme#assertions) - This is an assertion library that provides enzyme specific matchers (e.g. `toHaveProp`).
+ * [jest-enzyme](https://github.com/FormidableLabs/enzyme-matchers/tree/master/packages/jest-enzyme#assertions) - This is an assertion library that provides enzyme specific matchers (e.g. `toExist`, `toHaveProp`, etc.).
  * [Coveralls](https://coveralls.io/) - This is a service used to provide [test coverage analysis](https://github.com/SparkPost/2web2ui/pull/834#issuecomment-466549343) in your pull requests.